alt-magick/Correspondence/README.md

 <br>

-There is a live online web version at <br>
+There is a live web version at <br>

 https://diskdash.com/cipher.html

 <br>
 The source is in editor.html

 <br>